 “For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.
 He was put to death in the body but made alive in the Spirit.
 19 After being made alive,[d] he went and made proclamation to the imprisoned spirits— 20 to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built.
 In it only a few people, eight in all, were saved through water, 21 and this water symbolizes baptism that now saves you also…” (1 Peter 3:18)

-First off, let’s ask the question: Why in the world would Christ need to preach to people in Hell?
+Before we dive into this passage, let’s start by asking a greater question: Why in the world would Christ need to preach to people in Hell?

 Indeed, the covenant of Grace (that had begun with Abraham) had already been active in the lives of everyone in the Old Testament who trusted God for his “righteousness through faith” (Romans 4:1-8).
 Christ wasn’t the beginning of the grace covenant; merely, he was the upgrade to the covenant (see Hebrews 9).